NishantBansal2003/go-continuous-fuzz/docs/USAGE.md

    The tool automatically detects all available fuzz targets in the provided project repository.

 3. **Fuzzing Execution:**
    Go's native fuzzing is executed on each detected fuzz target.
-The number of concurrent fuzzing processes is controlled by the `FUZZ_NUM_PROCESSES` variable.
+The number of concurrent fuzzing workers is controlled by the `NUM_WORKERS` variable.

 4. **Corpus Persistence:**
    For each fuzz target, the fuzzing engine generates an input corpus.
 Depending on the `FUZZ_RESULTS_PATH` setting, this corpus is saved to the specified directory, ensuring that the test inputs are preserved and can be reused in future runs.